America's Health Rankings, United Health Foundation Logo

 • Concerns about infant care.

-• Care referrals for preexisting or developing medical conditions, such as diabetes, obesity and hypertension.
+• Care referrals for preexisting or developing medical conditions, such as diabetes, obesity or hypertension.

 • The transition to well-woman care.